jpoechill/CallForCode/README.md

 ## Origin Story

 @AlenaNV, @cmatthey and I met each other at an IBM Call for Code Hackathon and submitted a <a href="https://docs.google.com/presentation/d/1d_3tq-1y3BTtaHsHbbBHTFACioDKjJyVuCnjy360n_4/edit?usp=sharing">Proof Of Concept</a> after working with the Development Director from United Way (Northern California).
 He and his team were interested in moving forward so we did! @AlenaNV has created <a href="https://sketch.cloud/s/8Az7w">the Sketch files at this link</a> from the requirements we have gathered since then.
-I've been working on getting the MVP together.
+I've been working on getting the MVP together (React, Node, Firebase, Cypress).

 ## Project Roadmap